 Ted Gup, a journalism professor, has observed that there is a history, going back to the exclusion of suffragettes, of barring individuals from campuses in order to protect the feelings of minorities, but that such groups have ultimately been the beneficiaries of unfettered speech (2017).

-This article by Emilie S. Kraft was published in 2009 and updated in 2017 by Middle Tennessee State University professor John R. Vile and Belmont University law professor and First Amendment scholar David S. Hudson, Jr.Send Feedback on this article
+This article by Emilie S. Kraft was published in 2009 and last updated in 2022 by Middle Tennessee State University staff.Send Feedback on this article